-It's been 8 years since the the left-pad incident happened.
-It's been a good choice to avoid this subject for focusing on actual work.
+8 years have passed since the the left-pad incident happened.
+It's been good for me to avoid this subject for focusing on actual work.
 Also, silence is gold.
-But on the other hand, left-pad is seen as a notable event mentioned in books, so I'll share more info and thoughts about what exactly happened.
+On the other hand, left-pad is seen as a notable event mentioned in books, so I'll share more info and thoughts about what exactly happened.

 In most of 2016, I spent almost every weekend camping in remote areas without any signal.
-If you're curious how I felt when making the decision to unpublish; it was a choice made during self-reflection in nature.
+If you're curious how I felt when making the decision to unpublish; it was a choice made during self-reflection in nature, driven by my heart; not logic, not anger, nor greed.

 And it came from a simple principle: if NPM breaks its own rules to remove one of my packages, they should remove all of them.